For students beginning their program in May 2023 (class of 2025), the program cost is 156,250 USD.

-Below is the tuition and fee schedule for the Weekend Executive MBA class graduating in 2019:
+Below is the program cost schedule for the Weekend Executive MBA class graduating in 2025:

 *Includes a 6,000 USD non-refundable deposit due upon admission and credited to your Term 1 tuition.